-(1) Consolidated nameplate capacities excluding internal consumption and including our attributable share of the production capacity of our Sasol Huntsman joint venture.
+(1) Consolidated nameplate capacities excluding internal consumption.

 Nameplate capacity represents the total saleable production capacity.
 Due to the integrated nature of these facilities, the requirement for regular statutory maintenance shutdowns and market conditions, actual saleable volumes will be less than the nameplate capacity.